 This layout was designed with 4 NX panels, one in each corner.
 This makes operating the layout hard work, either a lot of walking or a lot of shouting.
 So it has been decided to go to a single panel operated by JMRI, with and optional front panel to operate the yard for shunting.
 This will involve replacing all the point controls so that they can be operated by DCC using a separate DCC power district.

 The documentation for the current wiring is patchy, out of date, and wrong.
 Even the tag numbering cannot be relied upon.
-Also some of the D connector to tag strip wiring is different and needs correcting.

 Lastly the operation of some of the points using Seep point motors is at best patchy, those near the power supply working better than those at the other end of the layout.
 This clearly needs to be fixed.